klahrinz/klahrinz.github.io/LAW01-06-1cvp.md

 **§6.
 Objections to admissibility.**

-Subject to the provisions of **§29 of this Rule, objections may be made at the trial or hearing to receiving in evidence any deposition or part thereof for any reason which would require the exclusion of the evidence if the witness were then present and testifying.**
+Subject to the provisions of Section 29 of this Rule, objections may be made at the trial or hearing to receiving in evidence any deposition or part thereof for any reason which would require the exclusion of the evidence if the witness were then present and testifying.

 **§7.
 Effect of taking depositions.**